-Until now, the overwhelming majority of passwordauthenticated key agreement protocols using chaotic maps are based on three architectures (client/server, two clients/server and multi-server) and four security models (heuristic security, random oracle, ideal cipher and standard model).
+Nowadays, the overwhelming majority of passwordauthenticated key agreement protocols using chaotic maps are based on three architectures (client/server, two clients/server and multi-server) and four security models (heuristic security, random oracle, ideal cipher and standard model).
 However, with rapid changes in the modern communication environment such as wireless mesh networks and cloud storing, it is necessary to put forward a kind more flexible and general architecture to adapt it.
-So, in our paper, we firstly propose a provable secure twoparty in two-realm key agreement protocol using chaotic maps in the standard model.
-Our proposed protocol is more general and it is easy to expand to many other forms, such as three-party or N-party in different realms.
-The new protocol resists dictionary attacks mounted by either passive or active network intruders, allowing, in principle, even weak password phrases to be used safely.
+So, in our paper, we firstly propose a provable secure password authenticated key agreement protocol using chaotic maps towards multiple servers to server architecture in the standard model.
+The multiple servers to server architecture will solve the problems single-point of security, single-point of efficiency and single-point of failure in the centralized registration center towards multi-server architecture.
+The new protocol resists dictionary attacks mounted by either passive or active network intruders. allowing, in principle, even weak password phrases to be used safely.
 It also offers perfect forward secrecy, which protects past sessions and passwords against future compromises.
 Finally, we give the security proof in the standard model and the efficiency analysis of our proposed scheme.

-Keywords: Chaotic maps, different realms, key exchange, mutual authentication
+Keywords: Chaotic maps, key exchange, multiple servers to server, mutual authentication